Shadow Warrior (2013 video game)

-Shadow Warrior is a first-person shooter game developed by Flying Wild Hog and published by Devolver Digital for Microsoft Windows, PlayStation 4, Xbox One, Linux and Mac OS X. It is a reboot of the 1997 game of the same name, developed by 3D Realms and published by GT Interactive, licensed out by Devolver Digital, featuring the same character Lo Wang and a modern era setting with Asian mythology elements, all of which were redesigned with modern, full 3D graphics and new gameplay features, while also being a throwback to classic first-person shooters.
-The game was released on 26 September 2013 through digital distribution via Steam and GOG.com with a later retail release.
-On 27 April 2015 the game was released for both OS X and Linux.
-Upon its release, the game was met with above-average reviews from reviewers and critics.
-A sequel, Shadow Warrior 2, was released in 2016; and another sequel, Shadow Warrior 3, was released in 2022.
+Shadow Warrior is a 2013 first-person shooter game developed by Flying Wild Hog and published by Devolver Digital.
+The game is a reboot of the 1997 original of the same name, developed by 3D Realms and published by GT Interactive, licensed out by Devolver Digital.
+It features the same character Lo Wang and a modern era setting with East Asian mythology elements, all of which were redesigned with modern, full 3D graphics and new gameplay features, while also being a throwback to classic first-person shooters.

+Shadow Warrior was released for Windows in September/October 2013.
+The game was later released for PlayStation 4 and Xbox One in October 2014.
+It was also released for Mac OS X and Linux in April 2015.
+It received mixed reviews from critics.
+A sequel, Shadow Warrior 2, was released in October 2016.

 Gameplay

 Shadow Warrior is a single-player first-person shooter where players take control of the modern ninja mercenary Lo Wang from a first-person perspective as he fights through levels of demonic hordes.
 Levels themselves are divided into chapters, each with Wang progressing through smaller stages to large open battle arenas that have side and hidden areas, occasionally allowing another route.

 Wang is equipped with various firearms that require ammunition that can be found throughout stages.
 Firearms range from fictional versions of pistols, submachine guns, shotguns and rocket launchers, some of which can be dual-wielded.
 These also include secondary firing modes that allow players to alternate between different modes or rates of fire.
 Non-firearm weapons include crossbows that can fire both ordinary bolts and sticky grenades that can be remotely detonated at will.
 In addition to firearms, Wang’s signature weapon is the katana, which is limited to close-quarters combat unlike ranged firearms, but is also very effective against enemies.
 Different swings and strikes can be utilized depending on different computer key and mouse movement combinations, creating unique moves of varying effectiveness depending on the enemy type, with the ability to slice up enemies into multiple pieces.
 For example, a well-timed and properly placed strike can decapitate and instantly take down a foe, or a large swing can strike multiple opponents at once.
 When using the katana, throwing shurikens can also be used as a secondary backup weapon.
 The katana can also be drawn to perform a quick strike when using firearms in closer quarters.